pazuzu156/Fake-Syskey/readme.md

 ## Building
 To build the app, you need Visual Studio.
 This is built in 2013 Pro, but any version of VS from 2013+ will work.
 Simply run `build.bat` and follow the instructions.

-## Planned Features (In the works ;))
-Fake Syskey now has support for custom messages.
-At the moment, I'm working on a tool for creating your own with ease.
-Please refer to the [Custom Messages](#custom-messages) section for details

 ## Installing
 To install, go to `C:\Windows\System32` and rename syskey.exe to syskey.exe.bak (so you still have the real thing, don't wannt remove it do we?) and paste the new syskey.exe in it's place.